 Homeowners recognise that a deck should be a natural extension of the home, with a similar look and feel essential to creating an inviting indoor-outdoor entertaining space.
 Key to achieving this smooth transition is to match the colour of your deck to that of your indoor flooring, which will double the appearance of a living area.

-While coloured decking can be problematic with timber boards, there are alternative materials that offer more versatility when it comes to design – for example, fibre cement boards that can be painted in almost any colour using durable paving paints.
+While coloured decking can be problematic with timber boards, there are alternative materials that offer more versatility when it comes to design – for example, fibre cement boards be colour-matched to your home with durable sealers that can tinted in a range of colours.
 With this modern alternative, contemporary homes featuring a neutral palette can choose to expand their living and dining area seamlessly with a range of greys, from light dove grey to charcoal.
 Owners of a more traditional-style abode might prefer terracotta as a match to indoor tiling.

 Fibre cement decking can also be installed low to the ground to meet your living room, further complementing indoor flooring.
 Bringing colourful décor and textiles outside that match indoor furnishings can help to blur the lines between indoor and outdoor.

-Three Birds Renovations used a neutral colour palette and the clean, strong lines of HardieDeck to create a contemporary outdoor area that reflects the aesthetic of the house stucture.
+Three Birds Renovations used a neutral colour palette and the clean, strong lines of HardieDeck to create a contemporary outdoor area that reflects the aesthetic of the house structure.

 Low Maintenance as a Priority: Busy Homeowners want Fuss-Free Alternatives